EZHILARASAN03/institute-course-details/README.md

-# institute-course-details
+# Analysing institute-course-details
-The Institute Course Details section provides a comprehensive view of the academic programs offered by the institute.
+The Analysing Institute Course Details section provides a comprehensive view of the academic programs offered by the institute.
 It includes structured information about each course, which helps in curriculum planning, student enrollment tracking, and performance analysis.

 Key Features Typically Included: